Established in 1887

 Where is THE NEIGHBORHOOD & Park?

-This written history of the neighborhood by Jim Vogt gives a nice historic overview of one of St. Paul’s oldest and greatest neighborhoods
+This written history of the neighborhood by Jim Vogt gives a nice historical overview of one of St. Paul’s oldest and greatest neighborhoods

 Meeker Island Lock and Dam Historic Park